-The challenges that come with an unexpected loss are often amplified when your loved one’s death was preventable.
+The challenges of an unexpected loss can become even greater when your loved one’s death is preventable and unexpected.
 If another person’s negligence was responsible for your loved one’s death, you could be entitled to monetary compensation through a wrongful death claim.

-A successful legal claim can help you obtain a measure of justice from the responsible party.
-With the help of a Savannah wrongful death lawyer, you could recover damages that cover your loved one’s final expenses and compensate you for your loss.
-Contact the Bader Scott Injury Lawyers at (404) 888-8888 to find out how to move forward with your claim.
+A successful legal claim can help you obtain justice from the responsible party.
+With the help of a Savannah wrongful death lawyer from Bader Scott Injury Lawyers, you could recover damages that cover your loved one’s final expenses and compensate you for your loss.

 It is important to understand the nature of a wrongful death action.
 Wrongful death lawsuits are not criminal proceedings—they will not result in jail time or fines.
 Instead, the remedy in a successful wrongful death lawsuit is compensation from the negligent party.

 That does not mean a criminal act cannot lead to a wrongful death case.
-In fact, it is possible for criminal prosecution and a wrongful death lawsuit to take place at the same time.
+It is possible for criminal prosecution and a wrongful death lawsuit to take place at the same time.
 One case does not directly impact the other, meaning a prosecutor cannot stand in the way of a wrongful death claim.

 Not all wrongful death cases involve criminal activity.
-Any careless, reckless, or intentional act that results in the death of another person could lead to a wrongful death claim.
-If you believe you are entitled to recovery following the death of a loved one, a Savannah wrongful death lawyer might be able to help.
-Reach out to the Bader Scott Injury Lawyers for a thorough evaluation of your claim by calling (404) 888-8888.
+Any careless, reckless, or intentional act resulting in another person’s death could lead to a wrongful death claim.
+If you believe you are entitled to financial recovery following the death of a loved one, a Savannah wrongful death lawyer from our firm can help.

 Common Types of Wrongful Death Cases

 Vehicle accidents also make up a large number of wrongful death claims.
-These cases include more than just car accidents, however, as wrongful death cases can also involve airplane crashes or shipwrecks as well.
+These cases include more than just car accidents, however, as wrongful death cases can also involve airplane, truck, boat, and motorcycle accidents.